gnolang/community-faucet-bot/README.md

 #### 0.1) create admin and controller accounts

 We use test1 to fund admin and controllers.
-The admin account address is hard coded in the faucet.gno We could set the contract deployer as faucet contract admin.
+The admin account address is hard coded in the faucet.gno.
+We could set the contract deployer as faucet contract admin.
 However, it is less secure.

      // only use test1 for testing